radext-wg/draft-ietf-radext-tls-psk/draft-ietf-radext-tls-psk.md

 The benefits of TLS-PSK are in easing management and in administrative overhead, not in securing traffic from resourceful attackers.
 Where TLS-PSK is used across the Internet, PSKs MUST contain at least 256 bits of entropy.

-For example, a RADIUS server could be configured to be accept connections from a source network of 192.0.2.0/24.
+For example, a RADIUS server could be configured to be accept connections from a source network of 192.0.2.0/24 or 2001:DB8::/32.
 The server could therefore discard any TLS connection request which comes from a source IP address outside of that network.
 In that case, there is no need to examine the PSK identity or to find the client definition.
 Instead, the IP source filtering policy would deny the connection before any TLS communication had been performed.

 RADIUS servers need to be able to limit certain PSK identifiers to certain network ranges or IP addresses.
 That is, if a NAS is known to have a dynamic IP address within a particular subnet, the server should limit use of the NASes PSK to that subnet.
 This filtering can therefore help to catch configuration errors.